What is DAB radio?

 However, there are digital-only channels out there too.

 DAB radios also come with a convenient display most of the time.
-This provides listeners with information about the name of the station, artist, and song that they’re tuning into.
+This provides listeners with information about the name of the station, artist, and song they’re tuning into.

 According to figures from official research, 47.6% of radio listening still happens on AM/FM wavelengths.
 The future of DAB radio, however, looks bright, with the channel earning 38.1% of listeners.

 Despite its obvious potential, DAB radio faces a lot of competition today.
-It’s not just online streaming and podcasts that present a challenge to the DAB format either.
+It’s not just online streaming and podcasts that present a challenge to the DAB format, either.

 The history of DAB radio